PopovicMilica/causal_nets/README.md

 plt.tight_layout()
 plt.show()
 ```
-To run the same example directly in R, we can do that by using the reticulate library as follows:
+To run the same example directly in R, additional R packages need to be installed: reticulate and gensvm.
+Then run the code below:
 ```R
 library(reticulate)
 library(gensvm)